 A. Able Anglers have several insurance policies including $20 Million Public Liability coverage, professional Indemnity Insurance, Work Cover and several other policies.

-Q. Steve, you must be living the dream!
+Q. You must be living the dream!
 Fishing 5 days a week!

 A. Myth Busted 🙂 Like any business, there are many behind the scene things which need to take place to ensure that Able Anglers remains the leader in our field and to ensure that things run smoothly.